UK report 2023: How does your share option scheme compare?

 Many founders also tell us that they know they need to get their option scheme up and running… but it’s something they’ll get round to doing… eventually.

 Your number one priority might never be to set up your EMI option scheme (unless your staff start leaving…).
 But if you get your EMI scheme set up sooner rather than later, you not only help to build a positive, collaborative culture in your company but also create significant financial benefits for option holders and your company.

-We’ve helped thousands of companies set up an EMI scheme.
+We’ve helped thousands of companies with setup and legal support for their EMI scheme.
 In this post, we explain when’s the right time to set up your EMI scheme, based on what we’ve discovered over the years from working with thousands of founders and investors.

 Most founders understand the power of offering options to prospective employees when recruiting and retaining talent.
 Granting options helps to align your employees with the founders and investors for the long-term, and makes sure everyone has an incentive to work hard towards a successful exit.

 But to set up an EMI option scheme, at what stage does your startup need to be?
 The right time is different for different companies – it depends on your revenue, how many full-time employees you have at the moment, and your plans for hiring and fundraising over the next year.